 Though many of us think of things like portrait photography and landscape photography when we hear the term "photography," those are just two of a myriad of jobs you can get with a photography degree (more on degrees in a moment).

 In fact, some photographers don't even get a formal degree.
 Instead, there are plenty of people in this industry that are self-taught that have found success.

-The first step you need to take when trying to find photography jobs is to consider what kind of photography interests you.
+The first step you need to take when trying to find photography jobs near me is to consider what kind of photography interests you.
 Start that process by checking out my guideline on types of photography.

 photo by Rawpixel via iStock